openshift/cluster-bootstrap/cmd/checkpoint/README.md

 ## Use

 Any pod which contains the `checkpointer.alpha.coreos.com/checkpoint=true` annotation will be considered a viable "parent pod" which should be checkpointed.
 The parent pod cannot itself be a static pod, and is not a checkpoint itself.
+Affinity is not supported for a pod, and any pod labelled with the checkpoint annotation will be checkpointed.

 Checkpoints are denoted by the `checkpointer.alpha.coreos.com/checkpoint-of` annotation.
 This annotation will point to the parent of this checkpoint by pod name.